eno-lab/IMU-based-HAR-benchmark/README.md

 Tensorflow 2.15 has [a bug](https://github.com/tensorflow/tensorflow/issues/62607) on LayerNormalization.
 If you evaluate tensorflow models including LayerNormalization,
 please use the other versions, such as 2.14, or set 1e-7 for the epsilon attribute of LayerNormalization.

-Currently, as of 2024/07/09, Keras 3 is not supported.
-Please use Keras 2.
-We are working to enable Keras 3.

 # Available Dataset
 DATASETS is handled via 'eval'.